ShadowOne333/Metroid2-Redux/README.md

 ## Credits

-* **MarioFan2468** - For the original disassembly of the EJRTQ romhack, which this project was based on.
+* **MarioFan2468** - For the original disassembly of the EJRTQ romhack, which this project is based on.
 * **Moehr** - For the Map Patch for Metroid II.
+* **Quantam / Justin Olbrantz** - For the original [Metroid II - EJRTQ 1.3](https://www.romhacking.net/hacks/4388/) colorization of the hack.
+* **Azurelore** - For the original [Metroid II - EJRT 1.2 colorization hack](https://www.aderack.com/m2/), which Quantam complete rewrote and continued with EJRTQ 1.3

 -------------------